jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 ![](images/0.%20Special%20Access.011.png)

-can be accessed through a reference to the triangle, just like you would access a circle:
+can be accessed through a reference to the triangle, just like you might access a circle:

 ![](images/0.%20Special%20Access.012.png)